obezsmertnyi/aura/AURA.md

 **Option 1:** Manually check the synchronization status:

-Run the following command to continuously check the synchronization status until the slot difference is below the threshold:
+Use the following command to continuously check the synchronization status until the slot difference is below the threshold:

 ```bash
 INGESTER_RPC_HOST=$(docker exec ingester env | grep INGESTER_RPC_HOST | cut -d "=" -f2)